stable/3.0

 Generate

-The Generate Extension includes the Generate controller, and provides a mechanism for generating common content from template directories.
-An example use case would be the ability for application developers to easily generate new plugins for their application… similar in other applications such as Chef Software’s chef generate cookbook type utilities.
+The Generate Extension includes the controller, and provides a mechanism for generating common content from template directories.
+An example use case would be the ability for application developers to easily generate new plugins for their application… similar in other applications such as Chef Software’s chef generate cookbook

-The Cement Developer Tools use this extension to generate projects, plugins, extensions, scripts, etc for developers building their applications on the framework.
+The use this extension to generate projects, plugins, extensions, scripts, etc for developers building their applications on the framework.

 Documentation References: